Paper Submission

 Practical implications (optional): Highlight the direct impact of your findings on related practices or solving a real-life problem.

-Headings and Sections Headings should be numbered.
+Section and sub-section headings should be numbered.

 Typically, manuscripts should be structured around the following points: